 where the mean, amplitude and offset have been chosen to match historical averages in Fredericton (NB, Canada).
 We denote the end times of the consumer for the time series xi(t) by te,i* (emergence time) and of the resource by tb,i* (budburst time).

-When future temperatures differ from historical expectation by a constant,
+When future temperatures differ from historical expectation by a constant (), we apply Eq.
+3 to each species.
+The resulting mismatch changes according to